Customs Clearance - Meaning, Scope and Documentation

-Every country annually publishes its policy for Foreign Trade which stipulates the conditions under which goods and services are eligible to be exported or imported.
+Every country annually publishes its policy for Foreign Trade, which stipulates the conditions under which goods and services are eligible to be exported or imported.
 Customs departments implement the provisions of the policy under customs rules, regulations and tariffs.

-Imports in many countries may be allowed freely or some categories may be permitted with due licenses.
+Imports in many countries may be allowed freely, or some categories may be permitted with due licenses.
 Many items are also published as banned for import and not allowed entry into the country.

 All of the items imported into the country have to be custom cleared.
-This is applicable to the items brought in as personal effects and also imported by trade and business establishments including governmental and defense agencies.
+This applies to the items brought in as personal effects and also imported by trade and business establishments including governmental and defense agencies.
 Necessary stipulated duties would have to be paid before the goods are released by Customs.

-Freight Forwarders who co ordinate the international transportation also provide customs clearance services to the clients.
+Freight Forwarders who coordinate the international transportation also provide customs clearance services to the clients.
 The activity is called customs brokerage.

 Customs clearance work involves preparation and submission of documentations required to facilitate export or imports into the country, representing client during customs examination, assessment, payment of duty and co taking delivery of cargo from customs after clearance along with documents.